TomHennen/Concordance/README.md

 Assumptions
 -----------
-The program assumes that hyphens delimit words, so 'mother-in-law' is treated as three distinct words.
+* That hyphens delimit words, so 'mother-in-law' is treated as three distinct words

-It also assumes that ' is not a delimiter (as it can be used in words with contractions).
+* That ' is not a delimiter (as it can be used in words with contractions)

-The program does consider numbers to be words.
+* That groups of digits are words

-Apart from ', the program removes all punctuation and unprintable characters.
+* Apart from ', the program removes all punctuation and unprintable characters.

-The program does not currently support Unicode.
+* That all input files are ASCII (or will be interpreted as ASCII)
+* That lines are limited to 1024 characters in length

 Files
 -----